priyanka5/testapp/readme.md

 docker build -y testappimage .

-# Below are required only if docker image has to be pushed on registry ,otherwise local docker image can also be used for deploying application
-# tag docker image
+Below are required only if docker image has to be pushed on registry ,otherwise local docker image can also be used for deploying application tag docker image, I pushed image on dockerhub

 docker tag testappimage priyanka/testappimage

 # login to docker hub